AllisonBrand/csc-249-p2-banking-client-server/MessageSpecificationDocument.md

   200
   ```
 * ```
-  300 The data carried in this request is the IP address of the client currently accessing account
+  300 The data carried in this request is the IP address of the client currently accessing account.
   131.229.63.0
   ```
 * ```
-  400 Invalid Deposit Amount
+  400 Blah, blah, blah!
+Does anyone read these debbugging messages?
   ```